vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 ## Preparing the box

 Later, we will call the HTTP endpoint of the shared function on the box.
-Of course, this endpoint is protected with a username and password, to prevent unauthorized people from calling it.
+Of course, this endpoint is protected with a username and password, to prevent unauthorized calls.
+But we also don't want to put the box's admin credentials into the node-RED flow.

-But on the other hand, we don't want to put the box's admin credentials into the node-RED flow.
 That's why we add an additional user with very limited rights to the box.
 This can be done in the **User and roles** section of the box administration.

 ![image](/assets/2024-04-08/035.png)